Epothilone

 Early studies in cancer cell lines and human cancer patients indicate superior efficacy to the taxanes.
 Their mechanism of action is similar, but their chemical structure is simpler.
 Due to their better water solubility, cremophors (solubilizing agents used for paclitaxel which can affect cardiac function and cause severe hypersensitivity) are not needed.

 Endotoxin-like properties known from paclitaxel, like activation of macrophages synthesizing inflammatory cytokines and nitric oxide, are not observed for epothilone B.

-Epothilones were originally identified as metabolites produced by the soil-dwelling myxobacterium Sorangium cellulosum.

 History

 The structure of epothilone A was determined in 1996 using x-ray crystallography.

 Mechanism of action

 The principal mechanism of the epothilone class is the inhibition of the microtubule function.
 Microtubules are essential to cell division, and epothilones, therefore, stop cells from properly dividing.
 Epothilone B possesses the same biological effects as paclitaxel both in vitro and in cultured cells.
 This is because they share the same binding site, as well as binding affinity to the microtubule.
 Like paclitaxel, epothilone B binds to the αβ-tubulin heterodimer subunit.
 Once bound, the rate of αβ-tubulin dissociation decreases, thus stabilizing the microtubules.
 Furthermore, epothilone B has also been shown to induce tubulin polymerization into microtubules without the presence of GTP.
 This is caused by the formation of microtubule bundles throughout the cytoplasm.
 Finally, epothilone B also causes cell cycle arrest at the G2-M transition phase, thus leading to cytotoxicity and eventually cell apoptosis.
 The ability of epothilone to inhibit spindle function is generally attributed to its suppression of microtubule dynamics; but recent studies have demonstrated that suppression of dynamics occurs at concentrations lower than those needed to block mitosis.
 At higher antimitotic concentrations, paclitaxel appears to act by suppressing microtubule detachment from centrosomes, a process that is normally activated during mitosis.
 It is quite possible that epothilone can also act through a similar mechanism.